-In all tiebreaker games, the choice of last stone advantage in the first end or choice of stone handle colour will be awarded to the team with the best head to head record during the round robin between the two teams involved unless otherwise specified.
-If the head to head record is the same, this choice will be awarded to the team with the higher Team Ranking.
+In all tiebreaker games, the choice of last stone advantage in the first end or choice of stone handle colour will be awarded to the team with the best head-to-head record during the round-robin between the two teams involved unless otherwise specified.
+If the head-to-head record is the same, this choice will be awarded to the team with the higher team ranking.

 The format for tiebreakers shall follow the scenarios below.
 If a scenario presents itself that is not listed below, the format used will be at the discretion of the NLCA.
 The same principles will be used to determine a tiebreaker format.
-It is the intention to have the fewest number of games necessary.
-Advantage will be given to teams that have a higher Team Ranking only when it does not cause extra games.
+The NLCA will allow for a maximum of one tiebreaker game if necessary.